MLH/Twilio-GHW-Cloud-Week/README.md

 Authy can be used anywhere Google Authenticator can be used.
 Add 2FA to any online site that supports authenticator apps.
 Any site will do, but if you don't have something in mind, [add Authy 2FA to your GitHub account](https://github.com/settings/security).

-### Step 3: Daily challenge complete!
+### Step 3: Challenge complete!
 Time to submit.

-You've completed day 4, high five!
-To submit, take a screenshot of your Authy app showing the site you added and submit to the GHW Security Week day-of form! (don't worry about sharing the code, it expires!).
+You've completed challenge 4, high five!
+To submit, take a screenshot of your Authy app showing the site you added and submit to the GHW Cloud Week day-of form! (don't worry about sharing the code, it expires!).

 ## Challenge 4: Receive your first phone call using TwiML bins and Dev Phone.